khizer-hayat/SHGLNN/README.md

    - Note that for datasets, we used the built-in TU dataset from PyTorch Geometric

 ## Contribution
 Pull requests are welcome.
-For major changes, or any issue, please open an issue first to discuss what you would like to discuss.
+For major changes or any issues, please open an issue first for discussion.
+For further inquiries, contact the first author at malik.khizar@hdr.mq.edu.au or khizerhayat92@gmail.com.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)